Pool Deck Pavers and Fire Pit, Carmel Valley, San Diego

 How much does a pool deck paver renovation with a BBQ island cost in Carmel Valley, San Diego?

-This documented Carmel Valley project finished at about $102,500 after change orders.
-The scope included 1,750 sf of pavers, a BBQ island, a natural gas fire pit, pool-area coordination, drainage changes, coping/sealing work, and several trade-related additions.
-Smaller paver-only pool decks can cost much less, while multi-trade outdoor living projects can exceed this range.
+This Carmel Valley project landed in the $95k-$115k range.
+The scope included 1,750 sf of pavers, a BBQ island, a natural gas fire pit, pool-area coordination, drainage changes, coping and sealing work, and several trade-related additions.
+Smaller paver-only pool decks can cost much less, while multi-trade outdoor living projects can run higher.

 Do I need a permit for a pool deck paver replacement or BBQ island in San Diego?